FreakC-Foundation/FreakC/TUTORIAL.md

 	Swear[fnc] data>>file

 # Special characters
-You can type special characters by simply using "^", for example:

-	Swear[fnc] ^ư
-	::This would print "ư"

-<b>Unlike any characters, "!" requires "^", for example:</b>
+Unlike any characters, "!" requires "^", for example:

 	::This would causes no errors
 	Swear[fnc] @#/